-The following information, prepared as of May 30, 2019, should be read in conjunction with the condensed interim consolidated financial statements of Giga Metals Corporation (the "Company") for the three months ended March 31, 2019, together with the audited consolidated financial statements of the Company for the year ended December 31, 2018 and the accompanying management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
+The following information, prepared as of August 28, 2019, should be read in conjunction with the condensed interim consolidated financial statements of Giga Metals Corporation (the "Company" or "GIGA") for the three and six months ended June 30, 2019, together with the audited consolidated financial statements of the Company for the year ended December 31, 2018 and the accompanying management's Discussion and Analysis (the "Annual MD&A") for that fiscal year.
 The referenced consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in Canadian dollars unless otherwise stated.